Intent

 Implementation

-Computing subject specific characteristics, which we expect the children to demonstrate, have been developed and shared with all stakeholders.
-These characteristics underpin all work in computing and form a focal point for display areas and provide a common subject specific vocabulary for staff and pupils.
-These characteristics are:
+Computing subject-specific characteristics, which we expect children to demonstrate, have been developed and shared with all stakeholders.
+These characteristics underpin all work in computing, form a focal point for display areas, and provide a common subject-specific vocabulary for staff and pupils.

-• Competence in coding for a variety of practical and inventive purposes, including the application of ideas within other subjects.
+- Competence in coding for a variety of practical and creative purposes, including applying ideas across other subjects.

-• The ability to connect with others safely and respectfully, understanding the need to act within the law and with moral and ethical integrity.
-An understanding of the connected nature of devices.
+- The ability to connect with others safely and respectfully, understanding the importance of acting within the law and demonstrating moral and ethical integrity, alongside an awareness of the interconnected nature of devices.

 Impact

-In Computing, we would like to ensure that all children leave with an enthusiasm and enjoyment for Computing, with an eagerness to develop their Computing skills further.
+In Computing, we aim to ensure that all children leave with enthusiasm and enjoyment for the subject, alongside an eagerness to continue developing their computing skills.

-We use both formative and summative assessment information in every computing lesson.
-Staff use this information to inform their short-term planning.
-This helps us provide the best possible support for all of our pupils, including the more able.
-The assessment milestones for each phase have been carefully mapped out and further broken down for each year group.
-This means that skills in computing are progressive and build year on year.
+We use both formative and summative assessment in every computing lesson.
+Staff use this information to inform their short-term planning, enabling us to provide the best possible support for all pupils, including those who are more able.
+Assessment milestones for each phase have been carefully mapped and further broken down for each year group, ensuring that computing skills are progressive and build year on year.

-Assessment information is collected frequently and analysed as part of our monitoring cycle.
+Assessment information is collected regularly and analysed as part of our monitoring cycle.
 This process provides an accurate and comprehensive understanding of the quality of education in computing.
-A comprehensive monitoring cycle is developed at the beginning of each academic year.
-This identifies when monitoring is undertaken.
+A detailed monitoring cycle is established at the beginning of each academic year, identifying when monitoring activities will take place.